Manuel-DominguezCBG/SQL2Dashboard/README.md

 PUT THE IMAGE

 In this simulation, 200000 people are stored in the table *Patient data*.
 5% of these people got Covid and need to go to the hospital, *Covid-19 admission* table.
-A 5% of these patients died , *Covid-19_deaths*.
-Finally the last table containes info with regard to the properties of the 41 hospitals created in this simulated database.
+A 5% of these patients died, *Covid-19_deaths*.
+Finally, the last table contains info with regard to the properties of the 41 hospitals created in this simulated database.

 For details of how this has been carried out, go to the Jupyter Notebook *1_Creating_the_fake_database.ipynb*.